WebDevTuts/javascript30_28/README.md

-## JavaScript30 Day 28 - Video Speed Controller UI
+## JavaScript30 Day 28 - Video Speed Scrubber

 In this tutorial, we learn how to build an UI that allows users to control video speed by scrubbing a pill like control.